June 2004 calendar

 • 20 Jun 2004 India and Pakistan reached an agreement in Qingdao (China) to lift a ban on nuclear testing and establish a hotline between foreign secretaries to prevent any misinterpretations that could lead to a nuclear conflict.

-• 21 Jun 2004 SpaceShipOne is the first privately-funded spaceplane to reach spaceflight.
+• 21 Jun 2004 SpaceShipOne becomes the first privately funded spaceplane to achieve spaceflight.

 • 22 Jun 2004 The United States Supreme Court ruled that Health Maintenance Organizations can not be sued in state court under the malpractice laws.